Yandex Cloud

 }

-3. To enable access from Yandex DataLens and allow SQL queries from the management console using Yandex WebSQL, edit relevant fields in the config.access section:
+3. To allow access to the cluster from Yandex DataLens and to enable running SQL queries from the management console using Yandex WebSQL, update the relevant fields in the config.access section:

 resource "yandex_mdb_postgresql_cluster" "<cluster_name>" {